Cham Albanian collaboration with the Axis

-According to the Lieutenant Colonel Palmer of the British Military Mission in Albania 2,000–3,000 collaborated in an organized manner, while a report of Pan-Epirotic EAM-Commission names 3,200 Cham collaborators that belonged to the Dino clan.
+According to the Lieutenant Colonel Palmer of the British Military Mission in Albania, 2,000–3,000 collaborated in an organized manner, while a report of Pan-Epirotic EAM-Commission names 3,200 Cham collaborators from the Dino clan.

-Although the entire community did not provided active forms of collaboration, it is agreed in historiography that the Cham minority accepted entirely Axis occupation and benefited from the presence of the occupation troops by providing them guides, connections, informants and other forms of support.
-Mainly due to their collaboration in World War II the Chams later comprised a controversial if not suspect community for the leaders of the Peoples Republic of Albania (1945-1991).
+Although not everyone in the community actively collaborated, historiography agrees that the Cham minority completely accepted the Axis occupation and benefited from the presence of occupation troops by providing them with guides, connections, informants and other forms of support.
+Mainly due to their collaboration in World War II the Chams later became a controversial if not suspect community for the leaders of the People's Republic of Albania (1945-1991).